crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 ![](image of regen agrement cutout 20%)

-So the question is why didn't the council's planning officers pick up on this when the viability assessment was submitted?
+So the question is why did the council's planning officers fail to pick up on this when the viability assessment was submitted?

-The answer is that twofold:
+The answer is twofold:

 a) they didn't take a good look at it because they relied on the DVS to